hvasbath/beat/docs/examples/Rectangular.rst

 Calculate Greens Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-We need to calculate a Greens function (GF) store, as done in `Scenario 0 <https://hvasbath.github.io/beat/examples.html#calculate-greens-functions>`__ the regional Full Moment Tensor example.
+We need to calculate a Greens function (GF) store, as done in `Example 1 <https://hvasbath.github.io/beat/examples.html#calculate-greens-functions>`__ the regional Full Moment Tensor example.
 Depending on the datatypes you selected earlier you will have to calculate the Greens Functions for both or either datatypes.